WORLD LANGUAGE DEPARTMENT

 INTRODUCTION TO LATIN & GREEK

-(1 unit) This course is an alternative to a traditional Latin program.
-It is designed for sophomores, juniors, and seniors who would like to improve their linguistic skills and gain cultural and historical background about the Ancient World.
+(1 unit) It is designed for sophomores, juniors, and seniors who would like to improve their linguistic skills and gain cultural and historical background about the Ancient World.
 Students will study Latin and Greek bases, prefixes and suffixes, with the goal of improving their reading comprehension skills and increasing their knowledge of English vocabulary.
 Students will use their newly expanded vocabulary to explore the more specialized vocabularies of science, math, history, geography, English and classical literature, business, government, sports, art, medicine and other modern languages.
 They will also be introduced to the culture and history of the ancient, classical societies of Rome and Greece through a study of celebrated literary works of the time.

 ACCELERATED FRENCH, ITALIAN AND SPANISH